 What Causes Foggy RV Windows?

-Foggy RV windows are generally caused by window seals that are no longer tight.
-A good seal between double-paned windows prevents condensation from forming.
+Foggy RV windows are typically caused by window seals (not the ones that seal the window to the RV, but the ones between the two panes) that are no longer tight.
+A good seal between double-paned windows prevents condensation from forming inside.
 RV windows fog when that seal is compromised and outside (often moist) air is allowed in.
+This happens pretty commonly on RVs because the seals weaken over time and travel.

-It’s important to repair foggy RV windows as soon as they appear if possible.
-If left long enough, the moisture build-up inside can cause permanent etching of the glass.
-Once the glass is etched, an easy DIY repair is no longer possible and the window will likely need to be replaced (or at least have the damaged glass removed).
+It’s crucial to repair foggy RV windows as soon as they appear, if possible.
+If left long enough, the moisture build-up between the panes can cause permanent etching of the glass.
+And, once the glass is etched, an easy DIY repair is no longer possible, and the window will likely need to be replaced (either the whole window or at least the damaged glass).
+Should you need to replace your RV window completely, you can follow the step-by-step instructions in our post on the topic (or watch this video) to do this as a DIY project:

 How to Repair Fogged RV Windows

-There are a number of different approaches you can take to repair foggy RV windows.
+There are several approaches you can take to repair foggy RV windows.
 You can either tackle this piece of RV maintenance yourself as a DIY project, or you can send the window out for repair to an RV window repair specialist.
+Either way, you’ll need to remove the window (just watch the removal half of the video embedded above).

 DIY RV Foggy Window Repair